AyushiSharma1310/Guitar-Class-Website/README.md

 I knew he likes giving guitar lessons to people and earn but only for a short duration.
 So, I made this end to end deployed app for him to earn whenever he wants and this doesn't cost a penny only earnings.

+You too can enroll for his sessions with the below link and learn guitar in both love and recorded sessions..

 Simple web app for managing guitar classes.
 Contains the app source files and requirements.

 Files: